adarshanand67/StockX/README.md

 - `React-router-dom`: React-router-dom is a library used for client-side routing in React applications.

-- `React-icons `: A library used to include svg icons
+- `React-icons`: A library used to include svg icons

 - `PostCSS`: PostCSS is a tool for transforming CSS with JavaScript.
 It is used in conjunction with Autoprefixer and Tailwind CSS to ensure browser compatibility

-## Stock Market & Companies - Backend
+## StockX - Backend

 Welcome to the backend portion of our Stock Market & Companies project.
 Our goal is to create a robust and reliable backend that powers the platform's real-time data on stock market indices (NSE & BSE) as well as information on various companies such as Reliance, Ashok Leyland, Cipla, Tata Steel, and Eicher Motors.